Algebra I:

 Calculus:

-- The student will meet with the teacher individually to study concepts in calculus including: limits, differentiation, related rates, maxima and minima, techniques of integration, volume, area, and natural logs.
+- This individual course is the study of concepts in calculus including: limits, differentiation, related rates, maxima and minima, techniques of integration, volume, area, and natural logs.

-Calculus, Advanced:
+Calculus Advanced:

 Consumer Math: